John-Kartsan/hello-world/README.md

 Hey!
 I am @John-Kartsan I am currently attending university studying applied informatics.
-In the upcoming future, I would love to study and learn more about robotics and data science and get to solve real world problems, this is why I am willing to learn new technologies.
+In the upcoming future, I would love to study and learn more about robotics and computer networking and get to solve real world problems, this is why I am willing to learn new technologies.